Department of Visual Arts

 The goals of the visual art program are to enable the students to develop skills and understanding in the foundations and principles of art, gain knowledge of historical and contemporary art, develop aesthetic judgment, and creatively produce and use their artistic abilities on the basis of mature Christian ethics.

-Offering a wide variety of work areas, the program provides practical experience in drawing, painting, design, pedagogy of art, sculpture, crafts, visual communication, art history, advertising, photography, museum studies, studio art, and internships.
-The program also maintains a permanent collection of outstanding works by students.
+Offering a wide variety of work areas, the program provides practical experience in drawing, painting, design, visual communication, art history, advertising, photography, studio art, and internships.
 In addition to student art shows, professional artworks and professional artists are also featured.

-The goals for those granted a bachelor's degree in art are:
+The goals for those granted a bachelor's degree in the visual arts are:

 To enable students to: